In Britain, a battle to spin great science into gold

 Like a modern-day alchemist, seeking to turn basic science into commercial gold, he is convinced things can be made to work better in future, given guaranteed state science funding and fresh incentives for entrepreneurs and venture capital.

-And independent experts believe things are improving, with more universities now actively promoting technology start-ups and science hubs emerging around world-class academic centres in London, Oxford, Cambridge and Manchester.
+And independent experts believe things are improving, with more universities now actively promoting technology start-ups and science hubs emerging around world-class academic centers in London, Oxford, Cambridge and Manchester.

 "The culture here used to be that universities produced pure knowledge and then simply threw it out of the window for the rest of world to do whatever it liked with," said Erkko Autio, professor of technology venturing and entrepreneurship at Imperial College London Business School.